Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Retrieval-based Weighted Local Adaptation (RWLA) for Lifelong Robot Learning

-Finally, we fine-tune the network's parameters to better adapt to the current task using the retrieved demonstrations, focusing more on the difficult steps identified through selective weighting.
-Notably, the episodic memory $\mathcal{M}$ contains the same data used during training for experience replay and during deployment for local adaptation.
-No additional demonstrations are available to the robot at test time.
-Despite this limited data, our experiments demonstrate that the model can effectively recover learned skills and improve its performance across various tasks.
-Overall, the proposed weighted adaptation is formalized as follows:
+Finally, we fine-tune the network's parameters to better adapt to the deployment scenario $S_{deploy}$ using the retrieved demonstrations from $\mathcal{M}$, focusing more on the Separation Segments identified through selective weighting.
+Despite this limited data, our experiments demonstrate that the model can effectively recover learned knowledge and skills and improve the robot's performance across various tasks.
+Overall, the proposed weighted local adaptation is formalized as follows:

 where $\tilde{N}$ is the number of retrieved demonstrations, $l_n$ is the length of demonstration $n$, and $w_{t,n}$ is the weight assigned to sample $t$ in demonstration $n$.
-The variables $o_{\leq t,n}$ and $a_{t,n}$ denote the sequence of observations up to time $t$ and the corresponding expert action, respectively, while $g_n$ is the goal description for demonstration $n$.
-The parameter $\mathbf{\theta}$ represents the network's parameters before adaptation.
+The variables $o_{\leq t,n}$ and $a_{t,n}$ denote the sequence of observations up to time $t$ and the corresponding expert action, respectively, while $g_n$ is the language description for demonstration $n$.
+The parameter $\theta$ represents the network's parameters before local adaptation.